 * Applicants may initially seek approval from their school to confirm its support for a leave request in the event they are awarded.
 The Regional Directorate will not approve leave until grant documents can be provided and we advise applicants to upload the Leave Approval Form blank until further notice.

-IMPORTANT DATES FOR THE 2019-2020 FULBRIGHT DISTINGUISHED AWARDS IN TEACHING PROGRAM
+IMPORTANT DATES FOR THE 2022-2023 FULBRIGHT DISTINGUISHED AWARDS IN TEACHING PROGRAM FOR GREEK TEACHERS

 All applicants must submit a complete package of requested documents